egalpin/apt-vim/README.md

 The file `~/.vimpkg/vim_config.json` is used to store configurations for plugins that you use.
 For a simple example, take a look at [vim_config.json](vim_config.json) in this repo.
 For an advanced example, look  [here](https://github.com/egalpin/vim_settings/blob/master/vim_config.json).

+####init

+    apt-vim init

+This command sets up vital files and settings to allow `apt-vim` to do its thing.
+This command should be run after cloning, and only needs to be run once.

+####install

+    apt-vim install [options] [URLs]

+URLs:  URLs of Git repositories separated by whitespace

+Allows you to add a plugin and its configuration to your `vim_config.json` file, _with_ installation.
+This will install any declared dependencies, clone the specified URL, and run any post-install commands.

+Most plugins--those without dependencies--can be simply be installed with `apt-vim install -y <git-url>`.
+Other plugins, such as [tern_for_vim][tern_install] and [this fork of YouCompleteMe][egalpin_YouCompleteMe] have `apt-vim` recipes built-in.
+These plugins, along with their dependencies, can be installed with a simple `apt-vim install -y <git-url>`.

+#####For other plugins with dependencies:

+There are a number of cases to consider when installing a plugin, as an installation recipe can come from many places:

+1. If a configuration already exists in `vim_config.json` for a specified URL, that configuration will be used.
+2. If a configuraion file was provided with the cloned plugin repo, it will be used.
+Configuration files are in the form of a `json` with `@vimpkg` on the first line.
+See [tern_for_vim][tern_for_vim]
+3. If no pre-defined configuration is found, you will be prompted to enter dependencies (if any) and their installation recipes, as well as a recipe for the plugin itself (if any)
+  - A recipe for a plugin refers to commands to run _after_ cloning a plugin's repo
+  - A recipe for a plugin is executed from the context of the cloned directory
+  - Ex.
+[YouCompleteMe][YouCompleteMe] requires that you run `./install.sh` after cloning

+To edit the configuration for a given plugin after installation, directly edit the file `~/.vimpkg/vim_config.json` or `remove` and then `install` that specific URL.

+If no URLs are provided, you will be walked through installing any plugins in `vim_config.json` that are not already installed.
+You will be prompted with a choice of whether or not to install each package.
+Use `--assume-yes` to select all packages in `vim_config.json`.

+Using the `--json` option allows you to install a plugin and specify its configuration.
+This is useful for installing a new plugin to your Vim setup that someone has created a configuration for.
+See [above](#options) for an example.

+####list

+    apt-vim list

+Displays a list of packages you have _actually_ installed, and a list of packages that are in your `~/.vimpkg/vim_config.json` file but _not yet installed_.

+__Note__: This is not an exhaustive list of all of the plugins that can be installed using `apt-vim`.
+Any plugin on GitHub (or other Git repository that you have access to) can be installed using `apt-vim` by supplying the corresponding URL.

+####add

+    apt-vim add [options] URLs

+URLs (required):  URLs of Git repositories separated by whitespace.
+At least one URL must be specified to add a plugin.

+Allows you to add a plugin and its configuration to your `vim_config.json` file, _without_ installing.
+This command mode is useful when creating a portable `vim_config.json` while not wanting to change your own system's settings.

+####remove

+    apt-vim remove [options] URLs

+URLs (required):  URLs of Git repositories separated by whitespace

+Removes a plugin and all of its dependencies.
+In doing so, your system will not become cluttered with outdated files on which no plugins depend.
+A dependency (Ex. `node`) is __ONLY__ removed if no other plugins in your configuration have the same dependency.

+####update

+    apt-vim update [options] [URLs]

+URLs:  URLs of Git repositories separated by whitespace

+Update first removes a plugin's files (but _not_ its configuration), then re-clones and re-executes the configuration for that plugin.

 ####Options
   - -y, --assume-yes
   - -j, --json